Seteco/Somorrostro/mynetdata-menu-item.md

 Restart your netdata to activate it.

-Then, you need to tell all your other netdata servers to advertise your registry, instead of the default.
+Then, you need to tell **all your other netdata servers to advertise your registry**, instead of the default.
 To do this, on each of your netdata servers, edit `/etc/netdata/netdata.conf` and set:

 ```
 [registry]